 The first day of Daylight Savings Time falls on Sunday, March 14, 2021.
 Also beginning on this day, a “Wet Moon” or a “Cheshire Moon” will be visible for a few nights.
 This is when the thin, waxing crescent Moon appears to look like a smile in the evening sky.

 On Friday night, March 19, the waxing crescent Moon will form a triangle with Mars and the bright star Aldebaran.
 This event will be followed by the astronomical end of winter on Saturday, March 20 at 5:37 a.m.
 EDT.
+The meteors appear to radiate from the constellation Gemini, which you’ll find high in the west.

 Also, be sure to look for Venus on March 26 and the full Moon on March 28.